 Creating a phage cocktail can be a challenging biomanufacturing problem.
 An alternative approach to combining beneficial characteristics of different viruses is to genetically engineer a synthetic virus that combines the properties of multiple phages into a single genome.

 For example, scientists could insert genes into a phage genome to increase the range of bacteria subtypes an individual phage can attack, yet still maintain the specificity that prevents the phage from raiding friendly bacteria.
 Researchers could also add in genes to make the bacteriophage’s antibacterial response even stronger.
-Companies with engineered bacteriophage in preclinical development include Synthetic Genomics (San Diego, CA) and EnBiotix (Cambridge, MA).
+Companies with engineered bacteriophage in preclinical development include Synthetic Genomics (San Diego, CA), C3J Therapeutics (Los Angeles, CA), and EnBiotix (Cambridge, MA).

 The Component Approach

 A third approach to tapping into the therapeutic power of bacteriophage lies in isolating the component or components that make them toxic to bacteria.
 For example, in order to inject their genome into bacteria, phage must essentially punch a hole in the membrane, which is itself very damaging to the bacteria.
 The viral protein that creates these tears in the membrane are called “lysins” — enzymes that essentially chew holes in the bacterial cell wall.
-ContraFect (Yonkers, NY) has completed Phase I clinical studies of its drug CF-301 — a lysin — for the treatment of S. aureus bloodstream infections.
+ContraFect (Yonkers, NY) is conducting Phase II clinical studies of its drug CF-301 — a lysin — for the treatment of S. aureus bloodstream infections.

 Although still in the early days of clinical testing, bacteriophage offer the possibility of being a safe and effective solution to the current antibiotic resistance public health crisis.